-Before the first usage of an Primary Endorsement Key, the Primary Endorsement Key has to be generated with the TPM command TPM2_CreatePrimary().
-This command compares the given command parameter inPublic, a TPM2B_PUBLIC structure (a.k.a.
+Before the first usage of an Primary Endorsement Key, the Primary Endorsement Key has to be generated with the TPM command TPM2\CreatePrimary().
+This command compares the given command parameter inPublic, a TPM2B\PUBLIC structure (a.k.a.
 EK Public Area Template) to the EK Public Area Template used for the personalized EKs.
 If the EK Public Area Templates are the same the TPM will return the personalized RSA or ECC Primary Endorsement Key.
 Any other EK Public Area Template set lead to the key generation specified by the TCG (Primary Endorsement Keys derived from the personalized Endorsement Primary Seed).
 This derived Endorsement Keys are not bound to the accompanying Endorsement Certificates and can be alternatively used.

-The Endorsement Keys RSA EK and ECC EK, personalized by the TPM vendor, are not visible and changeable for the user, but can be deactivated with the TPM2 EvictControl() and TPM2 FlushContext commands, and can be activated again with the TPM2 CreatePrimary command by the user.
+The Endorsement Keys RSA EK and ECC EK, personalized by the TPM vendor, are not visible and changeable for the user, but can be deactivated with the TPM2 EvictControl() and TPM2\FlushContext commands, and can be activated again with the TPM2\CreatePrimary command by the user.
 As these personalized Endorsement Keys should be used only for the identification of the TPM vendor, the user shall not use these keys for other functions.
-The Endorsement Keys RSA EK and ECC EK, personalized by the TPM vendor, can be deleted permanently with the vendor specific command TPM2_ZeriozeMfrEk authorized with platformPolicy, after a TPM2 ChangeEPS was processed successfully.
-The personalized Endorsement Primary Seed (EPS) is not visible and erasable for the user, but it can be changed with the TPM2 ChangeEPS() command to a new random value, if the command is not deactivated by the TPM2_SetCapabilityVendor command.
-The command TPM2_RestoreMfrEK restores the pre-provisioned Manufacturer Endorsement Key (MfrEK) certificates and enables generation of the pre-provisioned MfrEK's with the TPM2_CreatePrimary or the TPM2_CreateLoaded commands if the pre-provisioned MfrEK's have not been erased by executing TPM2 ZeroizeMfrEK.
+The Endorsement Keys RSA EK and ECC EK, personalized by the TPM vendor, can be deleted permanently with the vendor specific command TPM2\ZeriozeMfrEk authorized with platformPolicy, after a TPM2\ChangeEPS was processed successfully.
+The personalized Endorsement Primary Seed (EPS) is not visible and erasable for the user, but it can be changed with the TPM2 ChangeEPS() command to a new random value, if the command is TPM2\SetCapabilityVendor deactivated by the command.
+The not command TPM2\RestoreMfrEK restores the pre-provisioned Manufacturer Endorsement Key (MfrEK) certificates and enables the generation of the pre-provisioned MfrEK's with the TPM2\CreatePrimary or TPM2\CreateLoaded commands if the pre-provisioned MfrEK's have not been erased by executing TPM2\ZeroizeMfrEK.

-The vendor specific command TPM2_SetCapabilityVendor used with platform authorization enables the configuration of the availability of the
+The vendor specific command TPM2\SetCapabilityVendor used with platform authorization enables the configuration of the availability of the